Telraam/Telraam-RPi/README.md

 Telraam consists of software on the front-ends (i.e. the Raspberry Pis) and the back-end (our servers that handle both user registration and management as well as advanced clustering and visualisation of measurements).

 The goal of making all scripts available - besides being completely transparent and honest about our methods - is to provide an opportunity to the public to improve upon (parts) of the original scripts developed at Transport & Mobility Leuven (TML, Belgium), and help the Telraam network reach its maximum potential.
-Please make sure to observe our CC BY-SA license.
+Please make sure to observe our GNU General Public license.

 ### Telraam as an SD card image